DJUnit27/screen-to-push-2-display/README.md

 Enable: Starts the capture of the computer screen.

-Decks/Browser/User: Switch between 3 captured rectangles from the computer screen.
-User view can be edited from Presentation Mode using the X, Y, Width, and Height values.
+Decks/Browser/User 1-2: Switch between captured areas from the computer screen.
+User views can be edited from Presentation Mode using the X, Y, Width, and Height values.
+"Store User 1-2" stores the current rectangle as User 1 or 2 presets.

 Decks and Browser view are selectable from the Browse and Clip buttons on Push.